 Without the foreign exchange market, the modern world would hardly be possible.
 It’s the mother of all markets, making all other types of trading possible.
 Every three years the Bank of International Settlements (the central bank of central banks) releases its survey of foreign exchange and OTC derivatives markets.
 According to the last report, the dollar amount traded every single day on the global FX market is over $5 trillion, effectively dwarfing every other market in existence.

-The baby of all asset classes, Bitcoin burst onto the scene in 2009 when an anonymous cryptographer (Satoshi Nakamoto) provided a very elegant solution to a number of problems that had been stumping computer science for decades.
+The baby of all asset classes, Bitcoin burst onto the scene in 2009 when an anonymous cryptographer (Satoshi Nakamoto) provided a very elegant solution to several problems that had been stumping computer science for decades.
 Satoshi solved the problem of digital scarcity and trustless consensus.
 Bitcoin is the first application of this new technology.
-It’s the world’s first cryptocurrency and is revolutionizing finance on its storied journey to acceptance.
+It’s the world’s first cryptocurrency and it is revolutionizing finance on its storied journey to acceptance.

-Today Bitcoin is just one of a massive market of crypto projects, all attempting to use decentralized ledger technology (DLT) to disrupt every conceivable industry in the same way as Bitcoin has managed to disrupt finance, banking and wealth management.
+Today Bitcoin is just one of a massive market of crypto projects, all attempting to use decentralized ledger technology (DLT) to disrupt every conceivable industry in the same way that Bitcoin managed to disrupt finance, banking and wealth management.

 Trade 15 of the biggest cryptos on our professional cryptocurrency trading platform with competitive pricing and rapid execution.

-An index fund is an instrument that gives investors exposure to a basket of underlying assets.
-So, instead of buying or selling one specific stock, you can invest in an index that is itself exposed to an entire stock market, or a basket of currencies.
+An index fund is an instrument that gives investors access to a basket of underlying assets.
+So, instead of buying or selling one specific stock, you can invest in an index that is itself riding an entire stock market or a basket of currencies.
 The best known indices track the value of certain global stock markets.
-The S&P 500, for instance, is an index that tracks the value of the largest 500 publicly traded companies in the United States.
+The S&P 500 for instance, is an index that tracks the value of the largest 500 publicly traded companies in the United States.